agilepro/software-craftsmanship/docs/Design/less-than-best-practice.md

 Best practices, also known as “rules of thumb,”  are heuristics.
 That means they offer some general guidelines on the principle that you need to start with some basic guides.
 They are abstracted away from the specific situation, in an attempt to generalize design practices.

-Best practices are not laws on what you can and can’t do.
+Best practices are not laws on what you can and can't do.
 They are not requirements that must be met.
 They not even hard and fast rules to be followed.
-They can’t be, because they are generalized and can not account for the specific situation.
+They can't be, because they are generalized and can not account for the specific situation.
 As a heuristic, they offer no definitive unambiguous answers.

 There is an appropriate time and place.
 But real design is about judgement around the specifics of the situation.
 A designer may choose to follow a best practice, or to go a different way.
 In general, if you have no particular reason to not follow a best practice, then you should probably do so.
 If nothing else, it makes the world more consistent.
 But it does not take a large reason to go in a different direction.